4C Medical Technologies works with Materialise to Bring Mitral Regurgitation Solution to Market

 Working with patients

-4C has already made its device available for compassionate use to a group of patients.
-Until now, results have been very encouraging and are paving the way for the device’s success as an innovative technology, improving the lives of many patients.
+At the time of writing, 4C had already made its device available for compassionate use to a group of patients.
+Results had been very encouraging and were paving the way for the device’s success as an innovative technology, improving the lives of many patients.